CuteLittleGoat/WnG_Tools/Audio/docs/Documentation.md

 LinkDoFolderu
 ```

+The public release manifest is neutral and can be replaced with a group's own audio links while preserving the workbook structure.

 Each manifest row becomes a sound record.
-Keep the filename and column structure stable unless the parser and documentation are updated together.

 ---

-## 5. Sound tile behavior
+## 5. Sound record behavior

 A sound tile may display:

 - sound name,
-- tag or folder hint,
+- tag/folder hint,
 - alias in parentheses,
 - file metadata in admin mode,
-- play/stop control,
+- play/stop controls,
 - loop control in user mode,
 - volume slider.

-Important behavior:
+Playback behavior:

-- clicking the sound name toggles playback,
+- clicking the sound name starts/stops playback,
-- several sounds may be active at the same time,
+- several sounds can play simultaneously,
 - active playback changes the visual state of the tile,
 - volume is controlled per tile,
-- loop mode starts the selected sound and schedules the next iteration when the current one ends,
+- loop mode starts playback immediately and schedules the next iteration after `ended`,
-- grouped variants may be randomized between loop iterations.
+- grouped variants can be randomized between iterations,
+- immediate repeat is avoided when another URL exists.

 ---

 ## 6. Firebase and persistence

-Audio can store shared settings through Firestore.
+Audio can persist shared settings through Firestore.

 Expected Firestore path: